learn-co-curriculum/phase-4-using-active-model-serializer/README.md

 also learned how to implement AMS with a single model.
 In the next lesson, we'll look at using AMS to serialize associations.

+## Check For Understanding

+Before you move on, make sure you can answer the following questions:

+1. How do we implement a serializer in our app using Active Model Serializer?
+2. What additional steps are required to return a custom method in our serializer?
+3. What additional argument do we use in our `render` statement if we want to specify which serializer to use?
+4. What do we mean when we say Active Model Serializer uses a convention-based approach?

 ## Resources

 - [ActiveModel::Serializer Documentation](https://github.com/rails-api/active_model_serializers/tree/v0.10.6/docs)